What to see on Isla Saona

 ,regionOfInterest=(2514,1676))

 To make the most of your 4-day trip to London, my advice is to alternate walking with the excellent public transport system, and above all, to plan each journey in advance.
-Remember that London is a huge city, and no matter how well you organise yourself, you'll end up walking a lot every day.
+Keep in mind that London is an immense city, and no matter how well you organise yourself, you will end up walking a lot every day.